-Requirement R.2.1.5 - Carefully consider the viewer's role in the story
+Requirement R.2.1.5 - The content creator shall carefully consider the viewer's role in the story

 - Find a good balance between observation role versus becoming part of the story. - Potential approaches include static scenarios (one location), the first person (in the skin of, re-experience own experience), ...
-"I would be interested to experience the best seat in a concert of Paul McCartney. - Exclusivity, in particular, will work."
-Enable the user to look around even beyond what you would be able or willing to do in - Enable the user to look around even beyond what you would be able or willing to do in reality
+"I would be interested to experience the best seat in a concert of Paul McCartney.
+Exclusivity, in particular, will work." - Enable the user to look around even beyond what you would be able or willing to do in reality